Alright, we’re just going to cut to the chase: Lulu ebook distribution now includes both the Kindle and Kobo

-New eBook Pricing and Manage Distribution Pages
+New ebook Distribution Pages

-IMPORTANT NOTE: If your eBook is already published through Kindle Direct or available for purchase on Amazon.com, you may not distribute a duplicate copy to the Kindle Bookstore.
-Doing so will violate both the Lulu eBook distribution terms and your Amazon agreement.
+IMPORTANT NOTE: If your ebook is already published through Kindle Direct or available for purchase on Amazon.com, you may not distribute a duplicate copy to the Kindle Bookstore.
+Doing so will violate both the Lulu ebook distribution terms and your Amazon agreement.

 New Sell Page Design

-- eBook Title Capitalization Validation.
+- Ebook Title Capitalization Validation.

 - Select Between Previously Used Publisher Names.

-- eBook Approval Email.
+- Ebook Approval Email.

 - Edit Price on Manage Distribution Page.